New Funding for Children and Youth Behavioral Health Respite

 A day can disappear into unscheduled chaos without some intentional planning.
 A carefully organized calendar, with realistic boundaries, can help make sure there’s breathing room.

-Set personal appointments on the calendar for fun, dates with kids, healthcare routines, and personal “me time.”
+Set personal appointments on the calendar for fun activities, dates with kids, healthcare routines, and personal “me time.”
 If the calendar is full, be courageous about saying no and setting boundaries.
 If someone needs your help, find a day and time where you might be able to say yes without compromising your self-care.
 Remember that self-care is how you refuel; schedule it so you won’t run out of gas!

 Respite care provides temporary relief for a primary caregiver.
 In Washington State, a resource to find respite providers is Lifespan Respite.
 PAVE provides an article with more information: Respite Offers a Break for Caregivers and Those They Support.

-Parents of children with developmental disabilities can seek in-home personal care services and request a waiver for respite care from the Developmental Disabilities Administration (DDA).
-Here are resources to help with that process:
+Parents and caregivers of children with developmental disabilities can seek in-home personal care services and request a waiver for respite care from the Developmental Disabilities Administration (DDA).
+PAVE provides two training videos about eligibility and assessments for DDA.
+For more information about the application process, Informing Families provides a detailed article and video.

 Make Good Feelings Stick Like Velcro